odorediamanka600-source/FYLs-G2P/README.md

-# FYLs-G2P: A 1.8M Parameter G2P Engine with Context Awareness and OOV Phonics
+# FYLs-G2P: A 1.8M Parameter G2P Engine with Context Awareness and OOV Phonics (That Can Be Deployed on Almost Any Device)

 ## ⚡ Introduction